Trip Details at-a-Glance

 Further information about the cruise will be sent approximately four months prior to departure.
 This packet will include a packing list and other important details.
 Final meeting and departure instructions, including contact information, will be sent about three weeks prior to departure.

-The elegant, all-suite 114-guest Sea Explorer has established itself as one of the finest expedition cruise ships in Antarctica.
-With an ice-strengthened hull, a fleet of Zodiac inflatable craft for forays ashore, an experienced complement of officers and crew, and retractable fin stabilizers, Sea Explorer can explore the Antarctic Peninsula and Antarctic islands in comfort and safety.
-All guests are accommodated in outside-facing suites, each of which affords views of the spectacular Antarctic scenery.
-Excellent cuisine is created by European chefs and served in the stately restaurant at a single, unassigned seating.
+The all-suite 114-guest Sea Explorer has an ice-strengthened hull, a fleet of Zodiac inflatable craft for forays ashore, an experienced complement of officers and crew, and retractable fin stabilizers, making it an ideal ship for cruising in comfort in polar regions.
+Guests are accommodated in outside-facing suites, each of which affords views of the spectacular scenery.
+Meals are prepared by European chefs and served in the stately restaurant at a single, unassigned seating.
 Sea Explorer also features two lounges, a library, exercise area, elevator serving all decks, and a sun deck with Jacuzzi.
 The ship meets the latest international safety rules, including those of the U.S. Coast Guard.
-Sea Explorer’s seamless operation and outstanding, experienced expedition staff ensure a shipboard and on-shore experience in Antarctica that is unmatched.